 Darksynth has many other, less conspicuous, names, such as dreadwave, terrorwave, and horrorsynth.
 However, despite the understandable misuse, darksynth is not synonymous with darkwave, and the terms do not refer to the same style of music.
-“Dark synthwave” and “dark new wave” both regrettably shorten to the same blend word, though there are significant differences between them.
+“Dark synthwave” and “dark new wave” both regrettably shorten to the same blend word, though they are otherwise unrelated.